 The most common treatment for skin cancer is to remove it.
 Skin cancer removal is often done with simple outpatient techniques or surgery.
 Skin cancer removal may be the only treatment needed for some early stage skin cancers that have not spread beyond a very small area.
 It is also used with other treatments for more advanced or high-risk skin cancers.
 For all of these methods, your doctor might need to apply a bandage with or without ointment to protect your skin after cancer removal.
 Dermatologists commonly remove skin cancer.
 Ask your primary care doctor for a referral to a dermatologist or look here for a dermatologist in your area.

 Mohs micrographic surgery removes a tumor layer by layer.
 It is used for high-risk tumors.
-It also used for skin cancer on the face and ears because it produces less scar tissue.
-Your doctor will first numb the area with a local anesthetic and then cuts away the tumor in thin layers.
+It also used for skin cancer on the face and ears because it minimizes the total amount of tissue removed.
+Your doctor will first numb the area with a local anesthetic and then delicately excise (remove) the tumor in thin layers.
 Each layer is checked for cancer cells with a microscope.
 Your doctor removes layers until no cancer cells are seen.